Detecting Multiple Structural Breaks in Systems of Linear Regression Equations with Integrated and Stationary Regressors: Simulation

 Naturally, the ability of all structural break estimators to detect breaks depends on the overall signal strength. \cite{NiuHaoZhang2015} define signal strength in change-point models by $S_{NHZ} = m_{\theta}^2 I_{\min}$, where $I_{\min} = \min_{1 \leq j \leq m_0+1} \vert t_j - t_{j-1} \vert$ is the minimum distance between breaks and $m_{\theta}$ is the minimum jump size as defined in Assumption \ref{as:5}.
 For our main simulations concerned with showing the consistency of the two-step estimator, we follow \cite{Schweikert2021} and use equal jump sizes for multiple breaks as well as locating the breaks with equidistant spacing between them.
 Hence, overall signal strength is a linear function of the sample size in our simulations.
 We choose a minimum of 50 observation per regime and double the sample sizes in line with the conventional asymptotics specified in \autoref{sec:first}.
-Consequently, the sample sizes chosen differ for an increasing number of breakpoints.
+Consequently, the sample sizes chosen differ for an increasing number of breaks.
 Note that 12 coefficients are present in the full model specification which requires a substantial number of observations in each regime to estimate them precisely.

 In \autoref{tab:sb_sim_bea}, we report our results for $r = 2$ integrated regressors, $s = 2$ stationary regressors, a time trend, and $q = 2$ equations.
-We specify our model for one break located at $\tau = 0.5$, two breaks at $\tau = (0.33, 0.67)$ and four breaks at $\tau = (0.2, 0.4, 0.6, 0.8)$ to have an equidistant spacing on the unit interval.\footnote{We also investigate the robustness of our results with respect to the location of the breakpoint in the first specification.
-Locating the break at $\tau = 0.9$ instead of $\tau = 0.5$ yields the following pce results: 76.7 ($T=100$), 97.9 ($T=200$), 99.8 ($T=400$), which shows that the set of potential breakpoint candidates does not need to be trimmed if the sample size is large enough.} We first compute the percentages of correct estimation (pce) of the number of breaks $m$ and measure the accuracy of the break date estimation conditional on the correct estimation of $m$.
+We specify our model for one break located at $\tau = 0.5$, two breaks at $\tau = (0.33, 0.67)$ and four breaks at $\tau = (0.2, 0.4, 0.6, 0.8)$ to have an equidistant spacing on the unit interval.
+Since the choice of a change-point detection algorithm is often reflective of a trade-off between speed and accuracy, we first compute the average computing time in seconds (Time [s]) for each sample size.\footnote{All simulations experiments are conducted on a computer with an Intel i5-6500 CPU at 3.20GHz and 16GB RAM.} Next, we compute the percentages of correct estimation (pce) of the true number of breaks $m_0$ and measure the accuracy of the break date estimation conditional on the correct estimation of $m_0$.
 For this matter, we compute the standard deviations of the estimated relative timing.
 The estimated coefficients are not reported to conserve space but can be obtained from the author upon request.